Building and publishing boards

 The panel displays on the board and displays any data collected by the source.

-To return to the Boards page without saving changes, click Revert.
+To exit editing without saving changes, click Revert.

 You can publish one or more boards to a standalone HTML file that you can distribute to stakeholders or post to an internal web server.
 Published files download to your local file system through the browser.